Adage’s Experience at Episerver Ascend 2019

 Take Time to Draft Detailed Business Rules

-A project focused on redesign, rebranding and mobile experience was quickly halted by commerce business rules that were too simple and out-of-date.
+A project focused on the redesign, rebranding, and mobile experience was quickly halted by commerce business rules that were too simple and out-of-date.
 Business rules take in to account things like quantity discounts and shipping costs and other policies that are unique to each organization.
 Episerver can handle any number of complex business rules to ensure the commerce experience is seamless to the customer’s audience, but if they are not detailed and current, developers cannot move forward.
 Don’t let business rules be the bottleneck in your next project, take time to draft detailed business rules that reflect your organization’s policies.

 Complete a Full Technical Discovery